 Exercise by itself is not the way to treat diabetes.
 Your care plan should include working closely with your doctor to achieve a balance between medication, diet and exercise.

-Though exercise can be very valuable for type I and type II diabetes, be sure you receive a per-exercise medical evaluation.
+Though exercise can be very valuable for type I and type II diabetes, be sure you receive a pre-exercise medical evaluation.

 It is recommended that for both types of diabetes you should be exercising 3 – 5 days per week.
 This would include strengthening and aerobic exercise that lasts at least 30 minutes.